twpayne/chezmoi/README.md

 ### Flexible

-You can share as much configuration across machines as you want, while still being able to control machine-specific details.Your dotfiles can be templates (using [`text/template`](https://pkg.go.dev/text/template) syntax).
+You can share as much configuration across machines as you want, while still being able to control machine-specific details.
+Your dotfiles can be templates (using [`text/template`](https://pkg.go.dev/text/template) syntax).
 Predefined variables allow you to change behavior depending on operating system, architecture, and hostname. chezmoi runs on all commonly-used platforms, like